Caskets, Urns and Burial Vaults

 The cost of the casket is determined by the material it is made from.
-Wooden caskets come in a variety of color and types of wood such as mahogany, cherry, oak, poplar, maple and ash.
-Caskets can be constructed of solid wood which are more expensive than wood veneer.
-Hand-sculpted, high polished finishes or added details can add more appealing but most likely will add to the cost of the casket.
+Wooden caskets come in a variety of colors and types of wood such as mahogany, cherry, oak, poplar, maple, and ash.
+Caskets can be constructed of solid wood which is more expensive than wood veneer.
+Hand-sculpted, high polished finishes or added details can add more appeal but most likely will add to the cost of the casket.

 What are Burial Vaults?

 The burial vault acts as a large protective container for caskets and urns, insulating them from the elements once it has been buried in the ground.
 The vault is also used to conserve and protect the cemetery.
 Over time, heavier caskets can settle into the ground and cause the ground above to become unstable.
 This is why some cemeteries require a burial vault but often as an optional accessory.

 Wood, stone, fine metal, biodegradable and ceramic vessels are some of the most common materials used to create the urns that hold ashes.
 Urns allow the family members to keep their loved ones near while protecting the early remains of the deceased.
 It can be a wonderful alternative to the traditional casket.

 While family members may choose to keep urns at their homes, there are other options available:

 - Earth Burial: Cemeteries are responding to the rising choice of cremation and offer burial plots specifically for cremated remains.
 The smaller size is lower in cost but may require a burial vault for the urn to be placed within.